lilit-nersisyan/fivepseq/README.rst

 *default: 0*

 This arguments sets the p value threshold for outlier detection: point with less than the --op probability of falling into Poisson distribution will be down-sampled.
-If you want to turn off downsampling, set the --op to -1.
+If you want to turn downsampling off, set the --op to -1.

 **--ds**